kevinvanissa/bird-classification-pytorch/README.md

 # Bird Species Classification with Transfer Learning

 This project implements a bird species classification system using transfer learning with EfficientNet B0.
 The model is built with PyTorch and leverages a custom dataset class to handle image data efficiently.
+After training the model, the model was saved.
+This saved model is used by an accompanying Flask application to test application.

 ## Table of Contents